RitzyCash/DFM-Calculator/README.md

 1) Open Script.txt
 2) Download [Tampermonkey](https://www.tampermonkey.net/)
 3) Make A New Script (Click Onto The Extention And Click 'Create New Script')
+4) Paste Data From Script.txt Into The Script
-4) Go Onto A Task On DFM
+5) Go Onto A Task On DFM

 ---